GenoRobotics-EPFL/Myrio-Hackathon/README.md

 _If you are a contributor, please refer to [this document](/CONTRIBUTING.md)._

 ![demo](https://github.com/user-attachments/assets/497d24f7-6870-4951-b9c2-84582f12b6de)

-> [!WARNING]
-> This project is still in early development.
-It lacks many of the features we intend to implement, and a fair amount of technical debt remains under the hood (especially with certain dependencies).
-We don’t currently recommend installing or using Myrio unless you are very interested in contributing or experimenting.
-> That said, the preliminary results using our simplified pipeline have been encouraging, and development will likely continue under the GenoRobotics umbrella, stay tuned.

 ### Long half-finished list of things left to do